OldestBen/Simple-Server-Audit-Script/README.md

-# Server Audit Script
+# Server Audit and Domain Administration Script

-This PowerShell script collects various information about a server, including IP address, server roles, access methods, virtual machine status, uptime, OS version, CPU and RAM usage, drive information, shares, security software, Windows Defender status, RDP status, and recent errors from the event logs.
-The collected information is exported to CSV files and event logs are exported to XML files.
+This PowerShell script collects various information about a server and, if applicable, its domain controller.
+The collected data includes IP address, server roles, access methods, virtual machine status, uptime, OS version, CPU and RAM usage, drive information, shares, security software status, Windows Defender status, RDP status, and recent errors from event logs.
+For domain controllers, it also gathers domain administration information and last logged in users and computers.
+The results are exported to CSV files for easy analysis.

 ## Features